chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 | Private x Medical            |   1.178| 0.24      | 1.186     | 0.218        | 1.179     | 0.255        |
 | Private x Research Institute |   1.338| 0.102     | 1.346     | 0.08         | 1.323     | 0.12         |

+The results of the AFT model (exponential) look similar to the results from the cox models.
+This helps to validate the findings.

-COMPARING RC and IC models.
-Again, these models differ slightly.
+Comparing the RC and IC models, we see that the models differ slightly.
 The Right censored (RC) model includes the time interaction with tenure status, but it fails to deal with the interval censoring of the data and assume every individual entered his or her job midway through the previous interval.
 The Interval censored (IC) model effectivey handles the interval censoring, but it does not allow for an interaction between time and tenure status.
 Nevertheless, the results are comparable.

 The fit statistics of these two models is difficult to reconcile.
 The RC model has an Rsquare of 0.047.
 The log likelihood is listed as -1.013048210^{4}, -9939.400298.
 I'm not sure what two numbers mean.
 Perhaps one is only for the intercept?
 The IC model reports a log likelihood of -3639.0884452, which is considerably different from the RC model.